Developing the National Housing and Homelessness Plan

 About the National Housing and Homelessness Plan

-The Australian Government is developing a National Housing and Homelessness Plan (the Plan) to help more Australians access safe and affordable housing.
+To help more Australians access safe and affordable housing, the Australian Government is developing a National Housing and Homelessness Plan (the Plan) in collaboration with state and territory governments.
 The Plan will be a 10-year strategy.
 It will set out a shared vision to inform future housing and homelessness policy in Australia.

-The Plan will set out the key short, medium and longer term reforms needed to improve outcomes across the housing spectrum.
-It will also consider the specific housing and homelessness challenges faced by groups who tend to experience disadvantage.
+The Plan will set out the key short, medium and longer term reforms needed to address housing challenges.

 The Australian Government understands access to secure and affordable housing has significant social, economic and personal benefits.